 Where is the Jeep Grand Cherokee L made?

-The Grand Cherokee is assembled in Detroit, Michigan.
+The Grand Cherokee L is built in Detroit, Michigan.

 2021 Jeep Grand Cherokee

-Is the Jeep Grand Cherokee a good-looking car?
+Is the Jeep Grand Cherokee L a good-looking SUV?

 2021 Jeep Grand Cherokee